Snake bite First Aid facts:

-Don’t wash the bite site: This will only delay treatment at the hospital as a venom detection kit (VDK) is swabbed over the bite to determine the correct antivenom needed for treatment.
+Don’t wash the bite site.
+This will only delay treatment at the hospital as a venom detection kit is swabbed over the bite to determine the species specific antivenom needed for treatment.

-Calm and reassure the person who has been bitten, sit them down, relax their breathing and keep them as still and comfortable as possible.
+Calm and reassure the patient who has been bitten, sit them down, relax their breathing and keep them as still, calm and comfortable as possible.

-Use a heavy crepe bandage to apply a compression bandage, the same pressure that is used for a sprained ankle is needed.
-Venom travels through the lymphatic system and the compression bandage slows the spread of venom through the body.
+Use a heavy crepe bandage as shown to apply a compression bandage, the same firm pressure that is used for a sprained ankle is needed.
+Venom travels through the lymphatic system and the compression bandage slows the spread of venom through the lymphatics and body.

-Start the bandage at the end of the limb and continue as far as you can all the way to the shoulder or hip.
-A second bandage should be used to achieve this.
+Start the bandage at the furthest extremity of the limb and continue as far as you can all the way to the shoulder or hip.
+A second and even third bandage should be used to achieve this.

-Place a mark on the bandage clearly showing the bite site location, so the hospital staff know where to cut the bandage in order to take a reading with the venom detection kit (VDK)
+Place a mark on the bandage clearly showing the bite site location, so the hospital staff know where to cut the bandage in order to take a reading with the venom detection kit.